Parthini

-The Parthini, Partini or Partheni were an Illyrian tribe that lived in the inlands of southern Illyria (modern Albania).
+The Parthini, Partini or Partheenatai were an Illyrian tribe that lived in southern Illyria (modern Albania).
 They likely were located in the Shkumbin valley controlling the important route between the Adriatic Sea and Macedonia, which corresponded to the Via Egnatia of Roman times.
 Consequently, their neighbours to the west were the Taulantii and to the east the Dassaretii in the region of Lychnidus.

-Etymology
+Name

 The Parthini often appears in ancient accounts describing the Illyrian Wars and Macedonian Wars.
 Their name was written in Ancient Greek as Παρθῖνοι, Parthînoi, Παρθηνοι, Parthenoi, Παρθεηνᾶται Partheēnâtai and in Latin as Parthini or Partheni.
 They are mentioned by Livy, Caesar, Strabo vii.; Appian, Illyr.
 1; Dion Cass. xli.
 49; Cic. in Pis.
 40; Pomp.
 Mela, ii.
 3. § 11; Plin. iii.
 26.

 According to a mythological tradition reported by Appian (2nd century AD), the Parthini were among the South-Illyrian tribes that took their names from the first generation of the descendants of Illyrius, the eponymous ancestor of all the Illyrian peoples.

 Geography

 The Parthini most likely inhabited the area between the hinterland of Dyrrhachium at the Tirana plane in the north, and the hinterland of Apollonia at the Apsus river (Seman) in the south.
 Their territory likely included the Shkumbin valley, hence they controlled the important route between the Adriatic Sea and Macedonia, which corresponded to the Via Egnatia of Roman times.
 Initially, the Parthini may have held the lands around Epidamnus-Dyrrhachium, but later they were probably pushed more inland by the Taulantii losing their coastal holdings.

 A walled city built in the 4th century BC at the latest has been found on the Gradishtë plateau near Belsh.
 It developed from an early 7th century BC hilltop settlement, and was located on the route leading from Apollonia along the Apsus river to the Shkumbin.
 Its ancient name is not known, but it can be assumed to have been the chief settlement of the Parthini.
 It existed until late antiquity, and was destroyed by the Slavic invasion.

+The Illyrian stronghold of Dimale was situated in the vicinity or within the territory of the Parthini.
+Parthus was a settlement of the Parthini.